francesco-losciale/haskell-todo-list/README.md

 - use records instead of data constructor, so that it is easier to refactor adding or removing fields.
 - tdd only after having defined your model
 - follow yagni and try to write as little code as possible, this would avoid you rabbit holes and waste of time
+- Feeling: I went with the same confidence of java, rabbit hole